Joe Thornton: Toronto Maple Leafs (2020–2021)

 With the 2020–21 season delayed due to the ongoing COVID-19 pandemic, Thornton returned to HC Davos of the National League on October 15, 2020, for a third stint.
 Having held Swiss citizenship since 2019, he did not count against the import limit.

 On October 16, 2020, Thornton signed a one-year, $700,000 contract with the Toronto Maple Leafs.
 As his usual jersey number 19 was already in use on the team by Jason Spezza, Thornton switched to wear number 97.
+Thornton was offered number 19 by Spezza, but declined it.
 On December 14, 2020, Thornton left Davos to return to Toronto for the start of training camp.
 On January 16, 2021, Thornton scored his first goal as a Maple Leaf.
 On January 22, 2021, Thornton suffered a fractured rib after getting hit by Edmonton Oilers forward Josh Archibald.
 Thornton returned to the lineup on February 27, recording 20 points (5 goals, 15 assists) in 44 games.
 Thornton scored one goal in the Maple Leafs' seven-game series loss to the Montreal Canadiens in the first round of the 2021 playoffs.